 HTML <code> tag

-When writing in HTML, the <code> tag is an inline element used to designate that a section of text is computer code.
+The HTML <code> tag is an inline HTML element used to designate that a section of text is computer code.
 The following sections contain information about this tag, including an example of it in use, as well as related attributes, browser compatibility.

 Note: This element is unique in that it is a phrase tag, which indicates that a section of text has structural meaning.